Judith Balcazar: Biography

 Later in her life, Balcazar had a bout of urinary incontinence briefly following a surgery to remove a benign tumor from her bladder; this weakened her muscles.
 This prompted her to start looking for adult incontinence knickers.
 She then conceived of an idea for designing washable incontinence panties that would not clog up landfill on her own.
 She shared this idea with her longtime friend, Anne Davidson and they started working on it together.
 They first attempted to gain funding through online crowdfunding for the enterprise before going onto the BBC program Dragons' Den to pitch their idea, which they had named Giggle Knickers.
 While the idea was supported, they didn't win on the show and then applied for a government loan, where they received an initial fund of $32,000.
 At the same time, both Balcazar and Davidson invested over $5,000 each of their own savings into the startup.
 Judith also trained as a psychotherapist and spent from 2018-2021 studying psychology from a neuroscience perspective at Essex University.

+Since founding Giggle Knickers, Balcazar has further expanded her work into psychotherapy, specialising in relationship therapy.
+She is a certified couples therapist in Relational Life Therapy (RLT), a relationship therapy model developed by Terry Real.
+She has since launched her own private practice, offering therapy sessions online to clients worldwide.
+Her therapeutic work integrates RLT with mindfulness, cognitive behavioural approaches, attachment theory, trauma-informed practice, and neuroscience, drawing on over two decades of professional experience working with individuals and couples internationally.